On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Introduction

-While the complexity of ED for $2P_3$-free chordal graphs is \NP-complete (as mentioned above), it was shown in \cite{BraEscFri2015} that WED is solvable in polynomial time for $P_6$-free chordal graphs, since for $P_6$-free chordal graphs $G$ with e.d.s., $G^2$ is chordal.
-It is well known \cite{Frank1975} that MWIS is solvable in linear time for chordal graphs.
+While the complexity of ED for $2P_3$-free chordal graphs is \NP-complete (as mentioned above), it was shown in \cite{BraEscFri2015} that WED is solvable in polynomial time for $P_6$-free chordal graphs, since the square of every $P_6$-free chordal graph $G$ with e.d.s.\ is also chordal.